Concrete Lifting St. Helena, CA

 Polyurethane Foam Injection

 Polyurethane foam injection (also known as ‘’slabjacking’’) is a fast, minimally-invasive method for lifting an uneven concrete slab.
 It involves drilling a few small holes in the slab (they’re filled in later) and then injecting the rapidly expanding foam.
 Most jobs take no more than a few hours and then you can immediately begin using the slab again.

-We’ve been repairing foundations and concrete slabs in St. Helena CA since 2005.
-Our mission is to make sure lifting and leveling your concrete slab is a stress-free event that provides a cost-effective, permanent fix.
+We’ve been repairing foundations and concrete slabs in St. Helena, CA since 2005.
+Our mission is to make sure lifting your concrete slab is a stress-free event that provides a cost-effective, permanent fix.